qMaxXen/NBTrackr/README.md

 ## Installation

-> [!WARNING]
+> [!NOTE]
-> You need to use the **dunst notification daemon** to ensure the notifications work as intended.
-I am currently working on a script that automates this.
+> This script requires the **dunst notification daemon** to display notifications correctly.
+It will automatically check if dunst is installed, and if not, install and enable it for you.

 1. Enable API in Ninjabrain Bot.
 ![image](https://github.com/user-attachments/assets/fe684b8b-1601-4dc9-86be-97160a964954)